ByketPoe/pands-problem-sheet/README.md

             now = datetime.datetime.now()
             day = now.strftime("%w")

 The code uses a dictionary to store the days of the week and a link to a corresponding output message to display if it is a weekday or weekend.
-The key for each item is a number (as a string) from 0-6 and corresponds to a numbering system used in the datetime module to refer to the days of the week, where 0 = Sunday, 1 = Monday etc. The values are lists comprised of two items, the text of the day name and a the vairable that contains the corresponding message.
+The key for each item is a number (as a string) from 0-6 and corresponds to a numbering system used in the datetime module to refer to the days of the week, where 0 = Sunday, 1 = Monday etc. The values are lists comprised of two items, the text of the day name and the variable that contains the corresponding message.
 This makes it easier to change the code if I wanted it to print the day instead of the message.

             daysOfWeek = {"0": ["Sunday", weekendMsg],
                             "1": ["Monday", weekdayMsg],